Solanadiamondfinder/sol_sniper_advanced_algo/README.md

 ## SETUP
 To run the script you need to:
-1. Create a new empty Solana wallet
+1. Use your Solana private key
-2. Transfer some SOL to it
-3. Convert some SOL to USDC or WSOL (you need USDC or WSOL depending on the configuration set below)
+2. Convert some SOL to USDC or WSOL (you need USDC or WSOL depending on the configuration set below)

 `Jupiter Wrap` : https://jup.ag/